How to Inseminate At Home

 How the Home Insemination Process Works

-Once you have your vial(s) at home, bring it up to body temperature (again, instructions for thawing the frozen vials are provided with the kit) and be sure to inseminate within one hour.
+- Once you have your vial(s) at home, bring it up to body temperature (again, instructions for thawing the frozen vials are provided with the kit and are shown in our demonstration video) and be sure to inseminate within one hour.
 While the sample is getting ready, take time to relax and put your mind at ease.
 You can meditate, put on soothing music, dim the lights, or do anything else you find comforting.

 The medical information in this article is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
 This information is not intended to be patient education, does not create any patient-physician relationship, and should not be used as a substitute for professional diagnosis and treatment.